Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 DIY testing has some serious limitations.
 For one, you probably don’t have the specialized equipment needed to do a proper test.
 Plus, if you’re not trained, you might miss important signs of wear or damage.

 Professional testing, on the other hand, comes with a lot of benefits.
 A certified tester knows exactly what to look for.
 They can spot potential problems before they become serious.
-And in many places, only a certified test is considered valid for legal purposes.
+In many places, only a certified test is considered valid for legal purposes.

 Aspect | DIY Testing | Professional Testing |